-Financial Markets and Institutions
+FINS5512 Financial Markets and Institutions

-Staff Contact: School Office UOC6 HPW3 WKS14 S1 or S2 Corequisite/s: FINS5513
+Staff Contact: School Office UOC6 HPW3 X1 S1 S2 Prerequisite/s: NIL

-This course serves as one of the introductory courses to the study of finance.
+This course serves as one of the introductory subjects to the study of finance.
 It focuses on the major financial markets, including the equity, money, bond, exchange rate and derivatives markets.
 Students will learn about the basics of financial instruments in these markets, such as bank bills, treasury bonds, futures and options.
 In addition, students are exposed to the tools of analyses and the roles and innovations of major financial institutions.
 These include the banks and non-banks, such as finance companies, building societies and credit unions, life and insurance companies as well as funds management companies.

-Security Valuation and Portfolio Selection

-Staff Contact: School Office UOC6 HPW3 WKS14 S1 or S2 Prerequisite/s: ECON5103 and ECON5203
+Security Valuation and Portfolio Selection Staff Contact: School Office UOC6 HPW3 X1 S1 S2

+Prerequisite/s: ECON5103, ECON5203

-The aim of this course is twofold: (i) to introduce students to theoretical building blocks in the theory of finance; and (ii) to illustrate these by means of a combination of tutorial problems and case studies.
+The aim of this course is twofold: (i) to introduce students to theoretical building blocks in the theory of finance; and (ii) billustrate these by means of a combination of tutorial problems and case studies.
 Topics include: investment decisions under certainty; investment decisions under uncertainty (the portfolio selection problem); capital asset pricing model and arbitrage pricing theory: rudiments of theory and evidence; fundamentals of bond valuation; introduction to duration and the term structure of interest rates; valuation of equity shares; market efficiency: fads, bubbles, martingales.

-Capital Budgeting and Financial Decisions

-Prerequisite/s: ECON5103, ECON5203 and FINS5513 or
+FINS5514 Capital Budgeting and Financial Decisions Staff Contact: School Office UOC6 HPW3 S1 S2 Prerequisite/s: ECON5103, ECON5203 Prerequisite/s: FINS5513